bertmelis/bertmelis.github.io/_posts/2021-04-21-1-Certificate-management.md

 Which files do you need in your actual service?

-- tls-ca.crt: the public root certificate as basis of trust
+- tls-ca.crt: the public root certificate as the basis of trust
 - cpanel.acme.com.crt: the public server certificate which has the FQDN incorporated
 - cpanel.acme.com.key: the private key to be able to decrypt